 The Company's largest debt investments may vary from period to period as new debt investments are recorded and existing debt investments are repaid.
-The Company's five largest debt investments represented 21% of total debt investments outstanding as of March 31, 2016 and December 31, 2015.
-No single debt investment represented more than 10% of the total debt investments as of March 31, 2016 and December 31, 2016.
+The Company's five largest debt investments, at cost, represented 29% and 24% of total debt investments outstanding as of March 31, 2017 and December 31, 2016, respectively.
+No single debt investment represented more than 10% of the total debt investments as of March 31, 2017 and December 31, 2016.
 Investment income, consisting of interest and fees, can fluctuate significantly upon repayment of large debt investments.
-Interest income from the five largest debt investments accounted for 20% and 24% of total interest and fee income on investments for the three months ended March 31, 2016 and 2015, respectively.
+Interest income from the five largest debt investments accounted for 14% and 20%, respectively, of total interest and fee income on investments for the three months ended March 31, 2017 and 2016.